TPYBoard/MAX31865/docs/library/select.rst

-:mod:`select` -- wait for events on a set of streams
+﻿:mod:`select` -- wait for events on a set of streams
 ========================================================================

 .. module:: select